Abee-Udoh/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-AMAZON/README.md

  - Improve product quality based on real customer feedback.
  - Refine marketing strategies using trends in reviews and ratings.
  - Boost customer engagement and satisfaction through informed decisions.

+This Project aims to equips Amazon sellers with a strategic overview of how their products perform in the market, making it easier to spot opportunities, track customer sentiment, and make informed improvements.

 ### Dataset Description
 The dataset contains information scraped from Amazon product pages, including: